One of the quotes on my vision board reads:

 So here we go…

 My social media feeds are drowning in idyllic lifestyles.
 Zero-wasters living off the grid scroll into indulgent vegan burgers that are unbelievably like meat, and the latest target haul filled with pretty things.

-Being a blogger of all things vegan, travel, and a conscious lifestyle seems to evoke an internal conflict for me.
+Being a blogger of all things travel, working online and living a conscious lifestyle seems to evoke an internal conflict for me.
 Seeing my fellow bloggers and content creators painting their worlds and identities so clearly makes me question my own.